victorpreston/HackLab/README.md

 <br><br>
 ### UDP Client
 Just as our TCP client, the UDP client isn't much different.
 Define a target IP and Port at line 4 & 5.
 The UDP client will fire off a message defined at line 9 and wait for the reponse.

+## Disclaimer

+Please note that the projects in HackLab are intended for ethical purposes only.
+Ensure that you adhere to ethical guidelines, applicable laws, and obtain proper permissions before applying any techniques or tools demonstrated in the projects.
+The creator of HackLab is not responsible for any misuse or illegal activities conducted using the information or code provided.